 Immunotherapy: Allergy Shots

 Allergy shots (immunotherapy) are occasionally recommended if the allergen cannot be avoided and symptoms are hard to control.
 Regular injections of the allergy trigger are given, with each dose slightly larger than the previous dose.
 Allergy shots keep the body from over-reacting to the allergen.
 Allergy shots do not work for everybody and require frequent visits to your doctor, but may be an effective treatment for patients with severe allergies that interfere with daily activities.

-Oralair is a mixed grass pollen allergens extract that is a form of oral immunotherapy.
-It is given under the tongue (sublingually) and may help reduce allergy-type symptoms caused by perennial ryegrass, Kentucky bluegrass, Timothy grass, Orchard grass, and Sweet Vernal grass.
+Oralair is a mixed grass pollen allergen extract that is given under the tongue (sublingually) to help reduce allergy-type symptoms caused by perennial ryegrass, Kentucky bluegrass, Timothy grass, Orchard grass, and Sweet Vernal grass.
 Oralair needs to be initiated 4 months prior to the grass allergy season.